ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 ## **Lesson Overview**

 **Learning objective**: Students will gain foundational knowledge of the Node JavaScript environment.
 They will learn about the Node event loop.
 Students will gain some familiarity with the Node capabilities that are not present in browser side JavaScript, such as file system access and HTTP servers.
-A referesher on asynchronous programming is included.
+A refresher on asynchronous programming is included.

 **Topics**: